piotroramus/PJN/README.md

 7. Finding similar notes using LSA model
 8. Named Entity Recognition with usage of Liner2
 9. Guessing case government of prepositions in polish press notes
+10. Training and testing word2vec model on Polish wikipedia in gensim